-Nintendo shows commitment to handhelds with new 2DS XL
+Nintendo shows commitment to handhelds with New 2DS XL

 Unlike the original 2DS, the XL sports a clamshell design and pack a larger 4.88 inch screen, with the smaller lower screen doubling as an Amiibo scanner as a result of built in NFC support.

-The handheld has also been fitted with the same processor as the 3DS XL, making it more powerful than its smaller two dimensonal sibling.
+The handheld has also been fitted with the same processor as the 3DS XL, making it more powerful than its smaller two-dimensional sibling.
 It also features more control options thanks to the addition of a C Stick and ZL/ZR bumper buttons.

 "This new addition to Nintendo’s portable hardware line demonstrates our commitment to the handheld market," said Reggie Fils-Aime, Nintendo of America president and COO, in a press release.